IndyCar Monterey Grand Prix

-The Java House Grand Prix of Monterey is an IndyCar Series race held at WeatherTech Raceway Laguna Seca near Monterey, California, United States. Álex Palou is the defending race winner.
+The Mission Grand Prix of Monterey is an IndyCar Series race held at WeatherTech Raceway Laguna Seca near Monterey, California, United States.
+Scott McLaughlin is the defending race winner.

 History

 The event dates back to 1960, and has traditionally been held in the fall (September or October).
 The event was first held as a USAC Road Racing Championship race, following the success of the SCCA's Pebble Beach Road Races.
 After USAC's road racing series disbanded in 1962, the race became a non-championship sports car race for three years.
 The race then joined the Can-Am schedule for 1966–1973.
 After the demise of Can-Am in 1974, the event shifted to Formula 5000 for two years, then to IMSA for two more years.
 This race encompasses a separate history from another event at Laguna Seca, the sports car race traditionally held in the spring.

 The revived Can-Am series returned from 1978 to 1982, after which time the event became a CART Indy car race.
 From 1983 to 2004, the CART race was held every year in September or October with the exception of 2002 and 2003 when it was briefly moved to June.
 The final CART/Champ Car race was held in 2004.
 Its spot on the calendar was shifted to San Jose.

 In 1989 and 1991, the Marlboro Challenge all-star exhibition race was part of the CART race weekend.
 In 1991, Michael Andretti swept the weekend, winning both the Challenge on Saturday and Grand Prix on Sunday.

 Rick Mears, Mario Andretti, and Bobby Rahal race through the famous "Corkscrew" at the 1991 race.

 After a hiatus from 2005 to 2007, the race was set to return as part of the Champ Car World Series in 2008.
 However, after the 2008 open wheel unification, the race went back on hiatus.
 With the top-level Indy cars absent, and now competing instead at Sonoma, the Atlantic Championship briefly headlined at the track from 2008–2009.
 In 2015–2016, the track hosted the Mazda Road to Indy championship weekend.
 All three lower tiers of INDYCAR – Indy Lights, Pro Mazda, and U.S. F2000 participated in a standalone event.
 However, the top-level IndyCar Series still stayed away, and continued to race at Sonoma.

 In 2018, a renewed effort to return Indy car racing to Laguna Seca was spearheaded by Monterey County and track officials.
 In their favor, the IndyCar races at Sonoma were said to be money-losers.
 Sonoma, which is also located in the Northern California region, is only about 150 miles north of Monterey by car.
 Sonoma held a "geographical exclusion" clause which effectively precluded IndyCar races from being held at both venues.
 In July 2018, it was announced that Sonoma would be removed from the IndyCar schedule after the 2018 season, and Laguna Seca would be added for 2019.
 The track signed an initial three-year deal and would take over the spot as the IndyCar season finale.